shreyashetty-1/Financial-Analysis/README.md

-From February to May 2024, I completed the Invact Financial Analysis Training program, mastering Level 0 and accomplishing Module 9.
+From February to May 2024, I did the Financial Analysis Training program, mastering Level 0 and accomplishing Module 9.
 This experience greatly improved my skills.

 Here is some of the work I have done: